-A completed application packet for first-time freshmen must include an official high school transcript; official standardized test scores (SAT or ACT) Only SAT scores from March 2016 and beyond are accepted for review.; one letter of recommendation from a guidance counselor or teacher; an essay; a copy of your social security card, and the application fee.
-Transfer students must submit official transcripts from all colleges and universities previously attended; one letter of recommendation; an essay; a copy of your social security card; and the application fee.
+A completed application packet for first-time freshmen must include an official high school transcript; official standardized test scores (SAT or ACT) Only SAT scores from March 2016 and beyond are accepted for review.; one letter of recommendation from a guidance counselor or teacher; an essay; and the application fee.
+Transfer students must submit official transcripts from all colleges and universities previously attended; one letter of recommendation; an essay; and the application fee.

 Does the university require a minimum SAT/ACT score for admission?

 Are interviews, references, or essays required for admission?

 One letter of recommendation and an essay are required.
 Additionally, students must submit a photograph that best represents you and provide a 140 character tweet length description about how the photo relates to you.
-An interview may be required at the discretion of the Director of Admission.
+An interview may be required at the discretion of the Dean of Admission.